David Lander: Sports

 Lander, a Pittsburgh Pirates fan, had a small stake in the Portland Beavers.
-In 1997, He began work as a baseball talent scout, first for the Anaheim Angels, and later for the Seattle Mariners.
-He was a member of the Society of American Baseball Research, the baseball sabermetrics organization, for many years.
+In 1997, he began work as a baseball talent scout, first for the Anaheim Angels, and later for the Seattle Mariners.
+He was a member of the Society for American Baseball Research, the baseball sabermetrics organization, for many years.

-Death
+Personal life

+Lander was married to Thea Markus from 1969 until the couple divorced in 1976.
+He married Kathy Fields in 1979.
+His daughter is actress Natalie Lander.

+Health

+Lander was diagnosed with multiple sclerosis at Cedars-Sinai Medical Center in Los Angeles in 1984.
+He went public in 1999 and regularly spoke at related conventions.
+In 2002, his autobiography was published, titled Fall Down Laughing: How Squiggy Caught Multiple Sclerosis and Didn't Tell Nobody (ISBN 1-58542-052-2), written with Lee Montgomery.

-Lander died of complications from multiple sclerosis at Cedars-Sinai Medical Center in Los Angeles, California, on December 4, 2020.
-He was 73 years old.
+Lander died of complications from multiple sclerosis at Cedars-Sinai Medical Center on December 4, 2020.
+He was 73.